securitytxt/security-txt/README.md

 # Security.txt

-Security.txt is a standard that allows websites to define securiy policies.
+Security.txt is a standard that allows websites to define security policies.
 This standard sets clear guidelines for security researchers for how to report security issues and allows bug bounty programs to define a scope.
 Security.txt is the equivalent of `robots.txt`, but for security issues.

 # How it works